 Globally recognised leadership for responsible tourism impact in Africa.

-Guiding the African tourism industry to benefit people, business and the environment.
+Guiding the African tourism industry to benefit people,

 1 fair share - all participants involved in a tourism activity should get their fair share of the income, in direct proportion to their contribution to the activity